dyninst/dyninst/docs/dyninstAPI/public/StackMod.h.rst

     ``failFunc`` cannot take any arguments.

-    This uses the same canary as GCC’s ``-fstack-protector``.
+    This uses the same canary as GCC's ``-fstack-protector``.
 If the canary check at function exit fails, failFunc is called. failFunc must be non-returning and take no arguments.
 If no failFunc is provided, ``__stack_chk_fail`` from libc is called; libc must be open in the